 Would you pick any of these weird majors?

-Offered at only a couple schools, this major (and master’s-level program) can be extremely competitive, requiring not just an application but a portfolio and an audition.
+Offered at only a couple schools, this major (and master’s-level program) is extremely competitive, requiring not just an application but a portfolio and an audition.

 Bowling Industry Management